 Cancer and Guilt

 Some years ago, I worked with a delightful woman who had lung cancer.
 She had smoked for a few years in her 20s, but had stopped decades ago.
 Nevertheless, it haunted her, and she tortured herself with guilt and self-criticism.
-It was finally relieved when another women in our support group made this suggestion for a response when someone asked her: "Did you smoke?" (which happened all the time, sadly).
-The perfect response was: "Only after sex."
+It was finally relieved when another women in our support group made this suggestion for a response when someone asked, "Did you smoke?"
+Her perfect response was, "Only after sex."

 We often look for a reason because, if we could find one, we think we could then change our habits, take more control of an out-of-control situation and prevent more troubles.I have heard all sorts of quirky possibilities: the dog stepped on my breast; I didn’t eat enough cauliflower; my crazy father predicted I would get cancer.
 Then there are the reasons that are more haunting: I was promiscuous in my youth; I drank too much; I don’t handle stress or anger well.
 None of these things caused the cancer.
 If anyone knew the answers, we would be much further along in cancer research than we are!
 Don’t you think that we would be told what to embrace or what to avoid if there were actually evidence that those things could prevent or cause cancer?

 Instead, we are left with a few soft lifestyle recommendations: don’t smoke; drink alcohol in moderation; maintain a healthy weight;and exercise regularly.
 All of these behaviors are surely good for our health in general, and they may impact our risk of cancer or even recurrence, but they certainly are not promises or absolutes.